Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Polynomial Kernel**: Maps data into a more complex space using polynomial functions.
 - **Pooling Layer**: A layer that reduces the dimensions of data (e.g., images) to optimize the network.
 - **Pre-trained models**: are neural networks that have already been trained on large datasets.
+- **Probabilistic model**: A model that incorporates randomness and uncertainty, often used to predict distributions or simulate processes that have inherent variability.
 - **RBM (Restricted Boltzmann Machine)**: An advanced unsupervised model used to generate missing data, balance datasets, and extract features.
 - **RBF (Radial Basis Function) Kernel**: A kernel that uses a transformation based on the distance between points to separate complex data.
 - **Random noise**: A type of custom augmentation that adds random noise to images, simulating different lighting conditions and sensor noise to make models more robust.